cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 - deduplication

 While researching the field we came to the conclusion that CIDv1 does not fit our vision:
 1. CIDv1 is not a fixed length format.
-In the blockchain environment (especially with necessity to use expensive GPU memory) fixed length content addressing becomes a hard requirement.
+In the blockchain environment, especially with necessity to use expensive GPU memory, fixed length content addressing becomes a hard requirement.
 2. CIDv1 does not enforce deduplication.
 Without strict deduplication measures the knowledge graph quality degrades as duplicates devalue rank and degrade graph connectivity.
 Also, duplicates explode the costs of storage and computations in the graph.
 It's impossible to ensure onchain deduplication as content addressing itself does not have guaranties of content availability.
 3. CIDv1 contains self descriptors which are subjectively included by a legal entity.
 This could restrict support of future formats and applications.
 Our vision is to support format descriptors on the protocol level so that any format can be linked with any content.
 The cost of this approach is nearly identical as both approaches require at least 64 bytes of storage, but in-graph format descriptors win in flexibility and accessibility.